 ESSA is a preclinical stage pharmaceutical company focused on developing novel and proprietary therapies for the treatment of prostate cancer in patients whose disease is progressing despite treatment with current therapies, including abiraterone and enzalutamide.
 The Company believes its preclinical series of compounds can significantly expand the interval of time in which patients suffering from castration-resistant prostate cancer ("CRPC") can benefit from hormone-based therapies.
 Specifically, the compounds act by disrupting the androgen receptor ("AR") signaling pathway, the primary pathway that drives prostate cancer growth, by preventing AR activation through selective binding to the Tau-5 region of the N-terminal domain ("NTD") of the AR.
-In this respect, ESSA's compounds differ from classical anti-androgens, since they interfere either with androgen synthesis, or with the binding of androgens to the ligand-binding domain ("LBD"), which is located at the opposite end of the receptor.
-A functional NTD is essential for activation of the AR; blocking the NTD inhibits AR-driven transcription.
+In this respect, ESSA's compounds differ from classical anti-androgens, which interfere either with androgen synthesis, or with the binding of androgens to the ligand-binding domain ("LBD"), located at the opposite end of the receptor.
+A functional NTD is essential for activation of the AR; blocking the NTD inhibits AR-driven transcription and therefore androgen-driven biology.
 We believe that the transcription inhibition mechanism of ESSA's preclinical series of compounds is unique, and has the advantage of bypassing identified mechanisms of resistance to the anti-androgens currently used in the treatment of CRPC.
 The Company has been granted by the United States Adopted Names ("USAN") Council a unique USAN stem "-aniten" to recognize this new mechanistic class.
 The Company refers to this series of proprietary compounds, currently in development, as the "Aniten" series.
 In preclinical studies, blocking the NTD has demonstrated the capability to prevent AR-driven gene expression.
-In addition, in a recently completed Phase I clinical trial of ESSA's first-generation agent EPI-506 (as defined herein), prostate-specific antigen ("PSA") declines, a sign of inhibition of AR-driven biology, was observed at higher dose levels.
+A recently completed Phase I clinical trial of ESSA's first-generation agent EPI-506 (as defined herein) demonstrated prostate-specific antigen ("PSA") declines, a sign of inhibition of AR-driven biology, at higher dose levels.

 According to the American Cancer Society, in the United States, prostate cancer is the second most frequently diagnosed cancer among men, behind skin cancer.
 Approximately one-third of all prostate cancer patients who have been treated for local disease will subsequently have rising serum levels of PSA, which is an indication of recurrent or advanced disease.
 Patients with advanced disease often undergo androgen ablation therapy using analogues of luteinizing hormone releasing hormone ("LHRH") or surgical castration; this approach is termed "androgen deprivation therapy", or "ADT".
 Most advanced prostate cancer patients initially respond to androgen ablation therapy; however, many experience a recurrence in tumor growth despite the reduction of testosterone to castrate levels, and at that point are considered to have CRPC.
-Following diagnosis of CRPC, patients have been generally treated with anti-androgens, which block the binding of androgens to the AR.
-More recently, greater results have been achieved by utilizing the latest generation of anti-androgens, such as abiraterone, in combination in newly diagnosed metastatic prostate cancer.
+Following diagnosis of CRPC, patients have been generally treated with anti-androgens, which either inhibit synthesis of androgens (abiraterone) or block the binding of androgens (enzalutamide, or apalutamidein) to the AR.
+More recently, important results have been achieved by utilizing this latest generation of anti-androgens in combination with ADT in newly diagnosed metastatic prostate cancer.